Skip to main content

 • Guiding catheters and/or long introducer sheaths present the potential for thromboembolic events.
 Pre-flush and maintain lumen patency with heparinized intravenous infusion.

-• Do not wipe the IntellaMap Orion Catheter with organic solvents such as alcohol or immerse the handle cable connector in fluids.
+• Do not wipe the IntellaMap Orion Catheter with organic solvents such as alcohol, or immerse the handle cable connector in fluids.
 This may result in electrical or mechanical catheter failures.
 It may also result in an allergic reaction for the patient.

 • If there is uncertainty regarding the patient’s anticoagulation status or rhythm prior to the procedure, there should be a low threshold to perform a Transesophageal Echocardiogram (TEE) prior to the procedure to confirm absence of mural thrombus and/or thrombus in the left atrial appendage.

 • Pre-procedural anticoagulation therapy is at the discretion of the physician.
-Administer appropriate levels of peri-procedural and post procedural anticoagulation therapy for patients undergoing right and left-sided and transseptal cardiac procedures.
+Administer appropriate levels of peri-procedural and post procedural anticoagulation therapy for patients undergoing right and left-sided and ransseptal cardiac procedures.
 There is an increased risk of thromboemboli if appropriate anticoagulation levels are not maintained while the transseptal sheath and/or catheter is in the left side of the heart.
 However, patients with a history of thromboembolic events may require therapeutic anticoagulation therapy, pre-, during and post-ablation to reduce the incidence of major complications.

-• Patients undergoing long procedures have the potential for greater anticoagulation and therefore Activated Coagulation Time (ACT) should be monitored closely due to the increased risk for bleeding from all causes / hemorrhage and/or embolism.
+• Patients undergoing long procedures have the potential for greater anticoagulation and therefore Activated Coagulation Time (ACT) should be monitored closely due to the increased risk for bleeding from all causes /hemorrhage and/or embolism.

 • The safety and/or efficacy of epicardial use of the IntellaMap Orion Catheter has not been evaluated in a clinical trial.

-• The Transseptal Puncture (TSP) presents a potential risk for perforation/ tamponade; echocardiography and/or fluoroscopic images should be used to guide the transseptal puncture and a real-time arterial blood pressure monitor shouldbe applied.
+• The Transseptal Puncture (TSP) presents a potential risk for perforation/ tamponade; echocardiography and/or fluoroscopic images should be used to guide the transseptal puncture and a real-time arterial blood pressure monitor should be applied.
 TSP may induce an air embolus; use proper aspiration and flushing techniques to minimize air embolus.

 • Care should be used during multiple sheath/catheter exchanges through the transseptal puncture to avoid causing a residual atrial septal defect that would require repair.